-Durham Tech follows an open-door with guided placement admissions policy as established by the State Board of Community Colleges and consistent with 1D SBCCC 400.2.
-The college is an affirmative action, equal opportunity, American Disabilities Act, Section 504 institution and does not discriminate on the basis of race, sex or sexual orientation, color, age, religion, national origin, or disability in admitting students.
-The college reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from any other educational institution.
-The college also reserves the right to refuse admission to any applicant who poses an articulable, imminent, and significant threat to others.
-View the Admissions Policy and Procedure.
+Durham Technical Community College follows an open-door with guided placement admissions policy as established by the North Carolina State Board of Community Colleges (SBCC) and consistent with SBCC code.
+Durham Tech is an affirmative action, equal opportunity, American Disabilities Act, Section 504 institution, and does not discriminate on the basis of race, sex or sexual orientation, color, age, religion, national origin, or disability in admitting students.
+The College reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from any other educational institution.
+The College also reserves the right to refuse admission to any applicant who poses an articulable, imminent, and significant threat to others.

 Enrollment Due Dates

 Enrollment due dates are provided to encourage students to complete the admissions process in time for general registration.
 If a student submits all required paperwork by the enrollment due date for each term, the student can expect the following: to be admitted to the College, to have their transcripts evaluated in time to meet with an advisor, and to have the option to charge tuition and books to financial aid (if eligible) at the beginning of the general registration period for new students.

 Students who miss the enrollment due dates should be prepared to bring official transcripts (sealed in an envelope) to Admissions, Registration, and Records; and pay for tuition, fees, and books independently during registration.

 Admissions Support for Veterans